brianglass/anastasis/files/26_september.md

 <span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">You will establish them as rulers over all the earth.</span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">For GodÂ’s mighty men of the earth are greatly exalted.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">For God’s mighty men of the earth are greatly exalted.</span>

 <span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The God of gods has spoken and summoned the earth.</span>